awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 AWS provides secure and private connectivity between EC2 instances\.
 In addition, we automatically encrypt in\-transit traffic between supported instances in the same VPC or in peered VPCs, using AEAD algorithms with 256\-bit encryption\.
 This encryption feature uses the offload capabilities of the underlying hardware, and there is no impact on network performance\.
 The supported instances are: C5n, G4, I3en, M5dn, M5n, P3dn, R5dn, and R5n\.

 **Session Manager sessions**
 By default, Session Manager uses TLS 1\.2 to encrypt session data transmitted between the local machines of users in your account and your EC2 instances\.
-You can also choose to further encrypt the data in transit using a customer master key \(CMK\) that has been created in AWS Key Management Service\.
+You can also choose to further encrypt the data in transit using an AWS KMS key that has been created in AWS Key Management Service\.

 **Run Command access**
 By default, remote access to your instances using Run Command is encrypted using TLS 1\.2, and requests to create a connection are signed using SigV4\.